The following publication ethics are the result of the Editorial Team's decision and are also based on COPE's Guidelines.

 We expect authors to adhere to the following ethical guidelines:

-- All authors must ensure that their articles are their original works, which do not infringe on the intellectual property rights of any other person or entity and cannot be construed as plagiarizing any other published work, including their own previously published works.
+- All authors must ensure that their articles are their original works, which do not infringe on any other person or entity's intellectual property rights and cannot be construed as plagiarizing any other published work, including their own previously published works.

 - All authors named in the article are equally held accountable for the content of a submitted manuscript or published article.